pxc/gitbook/text/01_Introduction/0_ Introduction.markdown

 After you have all of that mastered, we will cover **Advanced Git** - commands that most people probably don't use very often, but which can be very helpful in certain situations.
-Learning these commands should round out your day-to-day git knowledge; you will be a master of the Git!
+Learning these commands should round out your day-to-day Git knowledge; you will be a master of the Git!

 Now that you know Git, we will then cover **Working with Git**.
 Here we will go over how to use Git in scripts, with deployment tools, with editors and more.